FredKSchott/snowpack/www/_template/guides/connecting-tools.md

 }
 ```

 This plugin allows you to connect any CLI into your build process.
 Just give it a `cmd` CLI command that can take input from `stdin` and emit the build result via `stdout`.
-Check out the README for more information.
+Check out the [plugin documentation](https://github.com/snowpackjs/snowpack/tree/master/plugins/plugin-build-script) for more information.

 #### @snowpack/plugin-run-script